 Down to the basics.
 See the C50 in action at the Technical University of Denmark.
 Switching.
 Just switching.
 With a little twist.

 This is an event setup with three projectors, two in the sides and one in the middle with keying of lyrics over live video or graphics.
 The C50 was customized specifically for the event onsite: The bus selection buttons were mapped to correspond to a re-organized multiviewer layout; The 4 userbuttons were reprogrammed so that the DSK1 button did an auto-transition (dissolve) for keying on lyrics instead of a clean cut; another button toggled to a mode where the bus selection buttons selects directly to Program instead of Preview; another button changed AUX2 between Program and Camera 1.
 Finally, bus selection button 7 was used as a user button (since input 7 was empty and we were out of user buttons) to activate a macro of events showing a lower third name tag with an animated background: Upstream keyer 1 was used to key in a 175 frame clip from the clip store while upstream keyer 2 keyed in a transparent PNG with the name on top.
 The macro started the clip playback, faded in keyer 2 (the name), waited for 5 seconds and faded out keyer 2 again, and done.
-The arduino programming can be downloaded here and was based on the default C50 programming and modified accordingly.

 This is a C50 module programmed with special functions for a customer.
 One central feature is a creep zoom - a slow zoom of a video source - implemented digitally with the DVE inside an ATEM 1M/E switcher.
 The function will activate the creep zoom for predefined sources only.
 Another feature is the Auto Pilot.
 This will automatically cut between a number of input sources with predefined time intervals between and some of them having creep zoom implemented in addition.
 See skaarhoj.com for more information and products using ethernet enabled Arduino boards to control ATEM switchers from Blackmagic Design.
-The arduino programming can be downloaded here and was based on the default C50 programming and modified accordingly.

-If you have an Arduino/ATEM project with an interesting idea behind, you are welcome to mail us a short text and preferably a YouTube video code so I can list in on this page.
+If you have an Arduino/ATEM project with an interesting idea behind, you are welcome to mail us a short text and preferably a YouTube video code so we can list in on this page.